Gut Health Nutrition and Immune System

-And because about 80% of our immune response comes from a healthy gut, this is the time of year to nurture this important system of our body to fight off those nasty germs and viruses!
+Even more, this is the time of year to nurture this important system of our body to fight off those nasty germs and viruses, I wanted to talk with you a little bit more about the effects of nutrition for increased immunity.

 Gut Microbiota and Immune System